Monsluxe/IPCatalog/README.md

 - sudo apt-get install libsqlite3-dev <br>

--IPCatalog.db have to be in the development folder
+- IPCatalog.db have to be in the development folder

 <b> COMPILATION : </b> <br>